-I'm Professor Przybylski (shuh-bill-ski) the Director of Research at the Oxford Internet Institute.
+I'm Professor Andy Przybylski (shuh-bill-ski) a social science researcher at the University of Oxford.
 My work is mainly concerned with applying psychological models of motivation and health to study how people interact with virtual environments including video games and social media.
 I'm particularly interested in integrating open, robust, and reproducible science with evidence-based policymaking in the digital age.

 INVESTIGATING THE MOTIVATIONAL AND PSYCHOSOCIAL DYNAMICS OF DYSREGULATED GAMING: EVIDENCE FROM A PREREGISTERED COHORT STUDY